 For comparison, a Crawl4AI/Playwright-style setup is cited at 300 MB+ idle RAM and roughly 200–300 MB per worker (how-we-built-fastcrw).
 None of these are wrong tools — Playwright is excellent, and Crawl4AI is a pleasure inside a Python notebook.
 But if your goal is "a scraping API on a small box that I never have to babysit," an 8 MB binary that idles at ~50 MB is a different category of thing than 5 containers and a couple of gigabytes.

-The catch, stated up front: the default binary uses LightPanda, an experimental Zig-based browser that implements a subset of the W3C APIs.
+Worth knowing up front: the default binary uses LightPanda, an experimental Zig-based browser that implements a subset of the W3C APIs.
 It is not Chromium.
-That keeps the image tiny, and it handles server-rendered and server-hydrated pages well.
-For heavy client-side apps it has real limits — covered in the honest-gaps section.
+That keeps the image tiny, and it handles server-rendered and server-hydrated pages well — see the configuration notes below for heavy client-side apps.
 There is an opt-in Chrome Compose variant (~500 MB image, ~1 GB resident) for when you need a full browser.
 You opt into that weight only when a page actually demands it.

 How self-hosting works